UtrechtUniversity/programming-cafe/README.md

 The Programming Cafe is a community event organized every last wednesday of the month for everyone interested in writing code (R, Python, Matlab, Julia, etc.) at @UtrechtUniversity.

-This repository is used for managing the website and , exercises and other materials related to the Programming Cafe sessions.
+This repository is used for managing the website and presentations, exercises and other materials related to the Programming Cafe sessions.

-## Next edition:
+## Next editions:

 | Theme | [High Performance Computing](https://utrechtuniversity.github.io/programming-cafe/) |
 | :--- | :--- |